jhonaRiver/holbertonschool-machine_learning/README.md

 # Holberton School Machine Learning

-> Machine Learning projects for real case scenarios
+> Machine Learning is a branch of artificial intelligence and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy

 ## Projects inside this repo